Cyber security In Banking Sector: Importance, Risk, and Solution

 Before the COVID-19 pandemic, the banking sector had already begun its shift towards digitalisation.
 However, the pandemic accelerated this process, leading to a sudden increase in remote access, cloud-native technologies, and cashless transactions.

 Today, the future of banking depends on embracing new-age technology and digital-first business models.
 Global digital transactions are projected to reach $6.7 billion in 2023.
 This shift towards digitalisation has allowed for enhanced customer experiences and new revenue streams for banks.
-However, it also increases the risk of data breaches and cyberattacks.
+However, it also brings heightened risks of data breaches and cyberattacks, underscoring the importance of cyber security in banking sector operations.

 As per reports, 7.4% of targeted attacks in 2022 were directed at the Indian subcontinent.
 India has emerged as Asia's new hotspot for cyber-attacks, and the cyber intelligence firm attributes the rise in crime to increased digitalisation and online banking systems.

-Cybersecurity in banking refers to the measures taken by financial institutions to protect their systems and networks from cyberattacks.
-With the increasing reliance on technology in the banking sector, the need for robust cybersecurity measures has never been greater.
+Cyber security in the banking sector refers to the measures taken by financial institutions to protect their systems and networks from cyberattacks.
+With the increasing reliance on technology in the banking sector, the need for robust Cyber security measures has never been greater.

 Banks and financial institutions employ various tools and technologies designed to detect and prevent cyberattacks in the form of hacking, data breaches, identity theft, malware, viruses, and unauthorised access to networks and sensitive data.